reckafella/alx-system_engineering-devops/0x00-shell_basics/README.md

 		with user and group IDs displayed numerically
      		And hidden files (starting with .)
 7. 6-firstdirectory --  a script that creates a directory named my_first_directory in the /tmp/ directory
+8. 7-movethatfile -- Move the file betty from /tmp/ to /tmp/my_first_directory.
+9.